oceanbase/obdeploy/README.md

 ### Q：How to update OBD?

-A：To update ODB, use the `obd update` command.
-When you are done with the update, use `obd --version` to confirm you version.
+A：You can use the `obd update` command to update OBD.
+When you are done with the update, use the `obd --version` command to confirm the version of OBD.

 ## Protocol